mmistakes/minimal-mistakes/_drafts/project-loom.md

 To see the effect of the synchronization, and the pinning of the `riccardo` virtual thread associated, we limit the carrier pool to one thread, as we did previously.
 The execution of the `twoEmployeesInTheOffice` produces the following output:

 ```
-11:20:42.464 [Go to the toilet] INFO in.rcard.virtual.threads.App - I'm going to use the toilet
+16:29:05.548 [Go to the toilet] INFO in.rcard.virtual.threads.App - VirtualThread[#21,Go to the toilet]/runnable@ForkJoinPool-1-worker-1 | I'm going to use the toilet
-11:20:43.470 [Go to the toilet] INFO in.rcard.virtual.threads.App - I'm done with the toilet
+16:29:06.558 [Go to the toilet] INFO in.rcard.virtual.threads.App - VirtualThread[#21,Go to the toilet]/runnable@ForkJoinPool-1-worker-1 | I'm done with the toilet
-11:20:43.471 [Take a break] INFO in.rcard.virtual.threads.App - I'm going to take a break
+16:29:06.559 [Take a break] INFO in.rcard.virtual.threads.App - VirtualThread[#23,Take a break]/runnable@ForkJoinPool-1-worker-1 | I'm going to take a break
-11:20:44.477 [Take a break] INFO in.rcard.virtual.threads.App - I'm done with the break
+16:29:07.563 [Take a break] INFO in.rcard.virtual.threads.App - VirtualThread[#23,Take a break]/runnable@ForkJoinPool-1-worker-1 | I'm done with the break
 ```

 As we can see, the task are completely linearized by the JVM.
 As we said, the blocking `sleep` operation is inside the `synchronized` `useTheToilet` method, and so the virtual thread is not unmounted.
 So, the `riccardo` virtual thread is pinned to the carrier thread, and the `daniel` virtual thread finds no available carrier thread to execute.
 In fact, it is scheduled only when the `riccardo` virtual thread is done with the bathroom.